redmondmj/HyperVServer2019/Create/README.md

 ## Allow Remote Connections to Shared Folders

 - Connect to HyperV Server 2019 (HYPERV-CHILD) via HyperV Manager
-- Open the command prompt or Powershell
+- Open the command prompt or Powershell and run
-- run `netsh advfirewall firewall set rule group=”File and Printer Sharing” new enable=Yes`
+- `netsh advfirewall firewall set rule group=”File and Printer Sharing” new enable=Yes`
 - This will allow access to thew default share of the system volume - C:

 - On your host machine (Azure Labs Machine) click start, type `run` and hit enter